 Starts promising, but is ultimately underwhelming and quite pointless.

 FINAL GRADE: C

-It’s true that the music in this show eventually almost drove me up the wall, but here are two tracks which I liked better than the others.
+It’s true that the music in this show eventually almost drove me up the wall, but here’s a track which I liked better than the others.